-Almond butter chicken satay – a paleo style recipe where chicken pieces are fed onto a skewer, marinated then grilled and served with an almond butter dip.
+Almond butter chicken satay is a Thai inspired peanut free recipe where chicken pieces are fed onto a skewer, marinated then grilled and served with an almond butter dip.

 This chicken satay was purposely made with almond butter as opposed to peanut so my paleo audience can reap the delicious benefits along with the gluten free crew.
 It’s succulent and tastes identical to the peanut butter version only legume free.